hashcloak/Meson/docs/docs/docs.md

 The steps needed to add a new Ethereum based chain are:

-- Obtain access to an rpc endpoint of the new chain
+- Obtain access to an rpc endpoint of the new chain.
-- Change the `Provider.CBORPluginKaetzchen` to use the new service ticker
+- Change the `Provider.CBORPluginKaetzchen` to use the new service ticker.
 - Configure `currency.toml` with the new service.

 After updating those configuration files running a provider node should follow the same steps as detailed [above](#running-meson).